sketchai/sam/README.md

 ## Installation (dev)

+Do NOT follow this if you want to install sam for the preprocessing or autoconstraint model repositories.
 Follow this procedure if you intend to develop the sam repository itself.

 We use conda as an environment manager and poetry as dependency manager.